How Nacre works

 - First heartbeat — agent reports in; the VM row flips to

-ready; the welcome email goes out. - You land on the dashboard — usually within 60–90 seconds of payment.
+ready; the welcome email goes out. - You land on the dashboard — usually within a couple of minutes of payment.

 What survives a disaster

-Nightly, your agent tars /data, encrypts it with a per-customer key (HMAC-SHA256(platform_secret, user_id)), and pushes it to Cloudflare R2 — a different cloud than the one your VM runs on.
-If Hetzner loses your disk, we restore from R2 to a fresh VM.
-If Hetzner loses the whole region, we restore from R2 to a different provider.
-Full DR runbook on the Security page.
+Nightly, your agent tars /data, encrypts it with a per-customer key (HMAC-SHA256(platform_secret, user_id)), and pushes it to Cloudflare R2 — a different cloud provider than your agent environment runs on.
+If the primary provider loses your disk, we restore from R2 onto a fresh environment.
+Full DR runbook onsecurity@nacre.sh.